-IRS whistleblowers play an important role in exposing corporate tax fraud.
-The is due in large measure to the Tax Relief and Health Care Act of 2006 which, for the first time, offered IRS whistleblowers significant rewards for reporting tax fraud.
-The False Claims Act [link this to new False Claims Act page] specifically excludes “claims, records, or statements made under the Internal Revenue Code.”
+IRS whistleblowers play an important role in exposing corporate tax fraud, and the Tax Relief and Health Care Act offers IRS whistleblowers significant rewards for bringing original information concerning tax fraud to the government’s attention.

 Types of Tax Fraud

-Hiding Income Offshore – Occurs when individuals or businesses attempt to hide income in offshore banks, brokerage firms or by using nominee entities in an attempt to limit their tax liability.
+- Hiding Income Offshore – Occurs when individuals or businesses attempt to hide income in offshore banks, brokerage firms or by using nominee entities in an attempt to limit their tax liability.
 Those who attempt this scheme typically do so through the use of offshore credit or debit cards, foreign trusts, employee-leasing schemes, private annuities or wire transfers.
-In 2009, UBS, a large Swiss banking group, agreed to resolve criminal charges that it conspired to defraud the United States by promoting tax evasion through secret offshore accounts.
-The bank also turned over the names of over 4,000 account holders.
-The IRS whistleblower who exposed the tax evasion was awarded $104 million.
+In one landmark case, Swiss banking group UBS agreed to resolve criminal charges that it conspired to defraud the United States by promoting tax evasion through secret offshore accounts.
+The bank was forced to pay a fine of $780 million and turn over the names of over 4,000 account holders.
+The IRS whistleblower who exposed the tax evasion scheme was awarded $104 million.

-Transfer Pricing – There have been several high profile cases involving a practice known as transfer pricing.
-In transfer pricing a multinational corporation doing business in several countries attempts to avoid taxes by making it appear that its operations in a high-taxed country produced relatively little profit, while its operations in a low-taxed country did well.
+- Transfer Pricing – Transfer pricing schemes involve multinational corporations doing business in several countries attempting to avoid taxes by making it appear that its operations in a high-taxed country produced relatively little profit, while its operations in a low-taxed country did well.
 The practice is widespread and the IRS has an entire team devoted to pursuing transfer pricing fraud.
-In 2006, drug maker GlaxoSmithKline paid $3.4 billion to settle IRS charges that it engaged in transfer pricing by assigning too little of its worldwide drug sales to its U.S. subsidiary.
+The GlaxoSmithKline scandal in 2006 is a good example of a transfer pricing scheme.
+GSK paid $3.4 billion to settle IRS charges that it engaged in transfer pricing by assigning too little of its worldwide drug sales to its U.S. subsidiary.
 In 2011, Western Union paid $1.2 billion to settle transfer pricing charges.

-Abuse of “Independent Contractor” Rules for Actual Employees – Occurs when employees are designated as contractors and given 1099s at the end of the year, therefore avoiding the employer’s share of taxes.
-A 2013 report from the Inspector General for Tax Administration estimated that employers misclassified millions of workers as independent contractors to avoid the payment of employment taxes.
-In 1989 and 1990, the IRS examined tech giant Microsoft and found that workers who had been classified as independent contractors were actually employees.
-Microsoft was required to pay their share of overdue Federal Insurance Contribution Act (FICA) taxes (used to fund Social Security and Medicare) for the workers.
+- Abuse of “Independent Contractor” Rules for Actual Employees – Occurs when employees are designated as contractors and given 1099s at the end of the year, therefore avoiding the employer’s share of taxes.
+It has been estimated that employers misclassify millions of workers as independent contractors every year in order to avoid the payment of employment taxes.

 Whistleblower Attorneys for Tax Fraud Claims